anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 2. BWA-MEM

 One of the most commonly used aligners available.
 It is identified as a faster and accurate algorithm among the algorithms in BWA software package.
 It is known for aligning long sequence query reads to the reference genome and also performs chimeric alignment.
-The parameters for BWA-MEM include
+The parameters for BWA-MEM include the following.
+The other parameters for the tool can be found in [BWA manual page](http://bio-bwa.sourceforge.net/bwa.shtml)

 #

 | Parameter  | Description |